 My Grandma had two favorite soups, Broccoli Cheese Soup, and Baked Potato Soup.
-Whenever I visited her in South Dakota we’d go to the Supper Club at the Lake.
+Whenever I visited her in South Dakota, we’d go to the Supper Club at the Lake.

-We’d get Grandma seated at a table and she would always order the same thing: fried walleye, rice pilaf with a salad bar.
+We’d get Grandma seated at a table and she would always order the same thing: fried walleye and rice pilaf with a salad bar.
 I also loved to prepare her plate and I’d ask what she wanted and then I’d go load it up.
 It was always a tough decision which soup to choose!

 Topping off her Loaded Baked Potato Soup with some extra cheese and bacon bits always made her happy!
 Grandma was always about a great meal!

 Now when I make this loaded potato soup recipe at home I do it pretty much the same.
 Hearty chunks of russet potatoes, smokey bacon with plenty of cheese.
 Of course, there’s some sour cream to give it that tangy bite you expect from a great twice baked tater – let me tell you, this is one tasty soup!

 Between your pantry and the refrigerator, there’s a good chance you have everything on hand for this meal!
 How fabulous is that?